 Process mining aims to derive information from historical behaviour of processes in organisations through event logs.
 Business analysts use process mining software to visualise logs and derive information and insights for managers.
-Ultimately, this information is used to improve processes to, for instance, optimise costs, time and/or the environment.
+Ultimately, this information is used to improve processes, which can optimise costs, time and/or the environment.
 Process mining is an exciting field with lots of opportunity for research and with many successful commercial solutions being offered.

 Business process models describe what can happen in a process.
 That is, the order and choices between the steps (activities) that have to be executed to traverse the process and to handle a case such as an insurance claim/process an order/admit a student/etc.

 To solve this, stochastic process models not only express which cases are supported by a model, but also how likely each case is to occur.
-For instance, different types of stochastic Petri nets have been proposed, in which every transition is given a "weight" and the "heavier" a transition, the more likely that transition is to be fired before other competing transitions.
+For instance, different types of stochastic Petri nets have been proposed, in which every transition is given a 'weight', and the 'heavier' a transition, the more likely that transition is to be fired before other competing transitions.

-- How can we discover stochastic process models from event logs automatically
+- How can we discover stochastic process models from event logs automatically?

-- What are the limitations of current types of stochastic process models and could we address them.
+- What are the limitations of current types of stochastic process models, and could we address them?

 All of the mentioned research activities are on the edge of current scientific knowledge.
 Therefore, we expect to publish the performed research in top conferences and journal articles.

 Skills and experience

-- basic understanding of mathematics.
+- understanding of mathematics.

 You may be able to apply for a research scholarship in our annual scholarship round.